Last Updated on October 27, 2022 by Katie

 Will your work at home job require audio and visual contact with a team or clients?
 This is usually the case with remote jobs.

-If you’ll be using the phone a lot, you may want to get a dedicated phone for your home office.
+Finally, if you’ll be using the phone a lot, you may want to get a dedicated phone for your home office.
 A voicemail shared with family and friends can seem unprofessional.

 Setting Up a Home Office for Remote Work – Final Thoughts